Electric push carts – otherwise known as motorised trolleys or ‘buggies’ – are fast gaining popularity among golfers due to their ease of use.

 - Allinonegolftech Golf Push Cart With Remote Control

 Each have their pros and cons – as I’ve explained in my more in-depth reviews further down the page of this article – but in summary, the CaddyTrek R2 Smart Robotic Electric Golf Cart Bag Caddy is the best all-round option.

 This is due to its four different movement modes – handle steering, remote steering, march mode and follow mode – onboard gyroscope technology to guarantee straight-line tracking, compact storage ability, and long-life, rechargeable battery.

-Keep scrolling to read my full assessment of my top seven electric buggies (or click here to skip straight down to the best picks).
+Keep scrolling to read my full assessment of my top 10 electric buggies (or click here to skip straight down to the best picks).

 But before you dive in and look at the list, let’s first answer some common questions regarding motorised push carts.